How Long Does Workers’ Compensation Last in Massachusetts?

 If you currently receive workers’ compensation benefits, or you are applying for these benefits, contact our Massachusetts workers’ compensation attorneys for guidance.
 Call the Law Office of John J. Sheehan at (617) 925-6407 for a free consultation.
 We can help you determine how long you can expect to receive compensation.

 Duration of Workers’ Compensation in Massachusetts Depends on Your Needs

 In general, recipients with temporary injuries will be covered for as long as their injury persists and keeps them from working.
-For example, if you cannot work for three months because of your injury, you will be covered for three months.
+For example, if you cannot work for three months because of your injury, like falls from roofs and work platforms, you will be covered for three months.
 However, your compensation will be terminated once you return to work.
 The longer you are out, the longer your compensation will last.